Kansas City Attorney For Whistleblowers’ Rights

 - Violations of state or federal laws

-- Failing to abide by health and safety regulations, including the regulation of hospitals and clinics
+- Failure to comply with health and safety regulations, including the regulation of hospitals and clinics

-People can also be whistleblowers by aiding investigations into alleged corporate misconduct or by testifying at trials related to these investigations or cases.
+Whistleblower protections are also afforded to people who assist in investigations into corporate wrongdoing, or to people who testify at trials related whistleblower cases.
 For example, financial industry professionals may become whistleblowers by participating in Securities and Exchange Commission (SEC) investigations.

 In many cases — such as with qui tam claims under the False Claims Act — whistleblowers may be entitled to significant awards or compensation.
 At LG Law, we can explain your rights and options regarding these matters.